Tenses in english an overview

 - I will go to the store later.
 (I have plans to go to the store at a future time.)

 - She will finish her exams next week.
-(She has plans to complete her exams at a specific time in the future.)
+(She has plans to complete her exams at a

-- We will visit the museum on the weekend.
-(We have plans to visit the museum at a specific time in the future.)
+specific time in the future.) - We will visit the museum on the weekend.
+(We have plans to visit the museum at a

-- They will go to bed early tonight.
-(They have plans to go to bed at an earlier time than usual tonight.)
+specific time in the future.) - They will go to bed early tonight.
+(They have plans to go to bed at an earlier

-- The train will arrive at noon.
-(The train is scheduled to arrive at a specific time in the future.)
+time than usual tonight.) - The train will arrive at noon.
+(The train is scheduled to arrive at a specific

 - Future continuous tense

-Used to describe ongoing actions that will be happening at a specific time in the future.
+Used to describe ongoing actions that will be happening at a specific time in the

 - I will be studying for my exams all day tomorrow.
-(I have made plans to study for my exams continuously throughout the entire day tomorrow.)
+(I have made plans to study for

-- She will be working at the office until 5:00 PM.
-(She has made plans to work continuously until a specific time in the future.)
+my exams continuously throughout the entire day tomorrow.) - She will be working at the office until 5:00 PM.
+(She has made plans to work

-- We will be having dinner at the new restaurant downtown.
-(We have made plans to have dinner continuously at a specific location in the future.)
+continuously until a specific time in the future.) - We will be having dinner at the new restaurant downtown.
+(We have made plans to

-- They will be traveling to Paris next month.
-(They have made plans to travel continuously to a specific location in the future.)
+have dinner continuously at a specific location in the future.) - They will be traveling to Paris next month.
+(They have made plans to travel

-- I will be writing my paper for most of the afternoon.
-(I have made plans to write my paper continuously for a specific amount of time in the future.)
+continuously to a specific location in the future.) - I will be writing my paper for most of the afternoon.
+(I have made plans to write

 - Future perfect tense